 Everybody's favorite sporting event of the year means one thing, and one thing only: FOOD!
-From wings, to dips, to chili, to brownies, there's no shortage of irresistably indulgent apps, dinners, and desserts that your spread for the big game can (and arguably should) entail.
+From wings and dips to chili and brownies, there's no shortage of irresistibly indulgent apps, dinners, and desserts to serve while you watch The Big Game.
 Here are our hands-down favorite recipes to get you in the Super Bowl spirit—whether you're watching the game or not.

 It’s certainly not the first pasta-pizza partnership we’ve tried, but we dare say—Lasagna Pizza might just be the best.

 Skip the cream cheese and pepper jelly appetizer and use the red pepper jelly for something new.
 These sticky, yet crispy chicken wings take full advantage of the red pepper jelly flavor.
 The result is a hot, sweet, savory sauce with a vibrant color.
 Add scallions and fresh basil for an impressive festive-looking dish that is just asking to be taken to a holiday potluck.

 Creamy Roasted Cauliflower and Onion Dip

 This sensational spud riff on nachos is an homage to party food lovers everywhere.
 Loaded with toppings and drizzled with a hot cheese dip, these totchos are ready to rock and roll right onto your plate.
 This dish has all of the goodness of trashy, delicious bar nachos but are made with tater tots for a warm comfort food addition.
 Fresh jalapeno slices and cool avocado round out this dish, leaving the end impression and flavor as simply drool-inducing.